 Preconceptial maternal weight reduction

-Strict diabetic control will decrease the incidence of fetuses>4kg and reduce the incidence of shoulder dystocia.
+Strict diabetic control will decrease the incidence of fetuses >4kg (8.8lbs) and reduce the incidence of shoulder dystocia.

 Interventions unlikely to significantly reduce incidence of shoulder dystocia

-Induction of labour for postmaturity - most cases of SD do not occur in prolonged pregnancy and fetal weights are not markedly reduced when such a policy is adhered to.
+Induction of labor for postmaturity - most cases of SD do not occur in prolonged pregnancy and fetal weights are not markedly reduced when such a policy is adhered to.

-- clinical screening for large babies suitable for USS fetal weight estimations is poorly sensitive (20% for BW>4500g)
+• Clinical screening for large babies suitable for USS fetal weight estimations is poorly sensitive (20% for BW>4500g or 9.9lbs)

-- Most cases of SD can be overcome without trauma to mother or baby and abdominal delivery of a large infant is not without hazard (2.5% incidence of birth trauma in infants>4500g)
+• Most cases of SD can be overcome without trauma to mother or baby and abdominal delivery of a large infant is not without hazard (2.5% incidence of birth trauma in infants>4500g or 9.9lbs)

 Adapted from 'shoulder dystocia' by L. Roberts, Progress in Obstetrics & Gynaecology Volume 11 Edited by John Studd (ISBN 0261 0140)